Linfeeeeeeeei/AutoMBS/README.md

 - A FastAPI backend that turns a clinical note into **MBS item suggestions**.
 - A Vite/React frontend that lets you paste notes, set a few options, and view results with evidence.

-The system focuses on the **Emergency Department** (ED) slice of MBS (items 5001–5036 and selected 14xxx).
-It is designed so you can later swap prompts, models, and knowledge bases without changing the HTTP contract.
+The first version of the system focuses on the **Emergency Department** (ED) slice of MBS (items 5001–5036 and selected 14xxx).
+KB has completed for other MBS departments (full KB file is under backend/app/autombs/KB).

 ---